AdobeDocs/analytics.en/help/analyze/analysis-workspace/new-features-in-analysis-workspace.md

   </tr>
   <tr>
    <td colname="col1"> <p> <a href="/help/analyze/analysis-workspace/virtual-analyst/virtual-analyst.md"  > Anomaly Detection and Contribution Analysis </a> now available only via Analysis Workspace </p> </td>
-   <td colname="col2"> <p>Anomaly Detection and Contribution Analysis have been removed from the Reports &amp; Analytics feature set and are now available only via Analysis Workspace. </p> <p>Note that Adobe Analytics Select and Adobe Analytics Foundation customers have access only to “daily-granularity” Anomaly Detection in Workspace. </p> </td>
+   <td colname="col2"> <p>Anomaly Detection and Contribution Analysis have been removed from the Reports &amp; Analytics feature set and are now available only via Analysis Workspace. </p> <p>Note that Adobe Analytics Select and Adobe Analytics Foundation customers have access only to "daily-granularity" Anomaly Detection in Workspace. </p> </td>
   </tr>
  </tbody>
 </table>